Heirloom Grown

 black heirloom tomato from a seed company

-Heirloom seeds come in many different sizes and colors
+Heirloom seeds come in many different sizes and colors.
+You don't need GMOs to create purple tomatoes because they already exist naturally!

 By buying open pollinated seeds you also save money if you start saving your own seeds.
 Saving tomato seeds, zinnia seeds, and other seeds is a great idea.
 You can visit this page to learn more about seed saving.